open-craft/tutor-contrib-enterprisecatalog/README.md

 ```log
 enterprise-catalog-1  | django.db.utils.OperationalError: (1045, "Access denied for user 'enterprisecatalog'@'172.18.0.21' (using password: YES)")
 ```
 If you see above error while running `tutor dev launch`, try again and it should work.
-We don't the root cause of this issue yet.
+We don't know the root cause of this issue yet.

 ## Configuration